kendraio/kendraio-app/docs/workflow/blocks/http.rst

 - **method** - REQUIRED - allowed values are get, put, post, delete, patch, and "bput" (for binary PUT requests like file uploads).
 - **useProxy** (boolean) (default = false) - Set to true to use a proxy.
 Useful for CORS.
 Proxy setting are set at https://app.kendra.io/core/settings
 - **proxyUrl** (string) - Custom proxy URL to use instead of the default proxy
-- **notify** (boolean) (default = true) -  Show a notification message if the request is successful.
-This message is not sent when the HTTP method is GET, but can be turned on and off for POST, PUT, and DELETE requests by using this property.
+- **notify** (boolean) (default = true) -  Show a notification message if the request is successful (except for GET requests).
+This message is not sent when the HTTP method is GET.
+The notifications are by default shown for PUT, BPUT, POST, PATCH, and DELETE methods and can be turned off by setting this property to false.
 - **headers** - A set of headers with header name as object key.
 Values are processed by JMESpath
 - **endpoint** - The request endpoint.
 Can take multiple forms.
 See below.
-- **payload** - The request payload.
-Can be a JMESPath expression to transform data
+- **payload** - The request payload, used for plain PUT, POST, and PATCH requests but NOT binary ``BPUT`` method payloads (for compatibility with existing behaviour).
+For others, the payload can be a JMESPath expression to transform data, or a literal string using backticks to provide specified data directly.
+But for BPUT payloads, the payload must be provided by a previous block such as a mapping block, which is becomes a ``data`` object input passed to the HTTP block with, and it must have a ``content`` property with the payload instead, NOT via this key, and an example is given later below.
 - **requestType** (string) (default = 'application/json') - Set to 'application/x-www-form-urlencoded' for form-encoded requests
 - **responseType** (string) (default = 'json') - The expected response type from the server
 - **authentication** - Optional authentication configuration.
 Currently supports AWS SigV4 for S3-compatible storage.